DOER After-Auction SREC Purchase Results

 Auction Opt-In Term

 Each solar installation, as part of its RPS Solar Carve-Out qualification by the Department of Energy Resources (DOER), will be given a set term of years during which it will have the right (but not the requirement) to deposit Solar Renewable Energy Certificates (SRECs) into the Auction Account.
-The term begins at 40 quarters or 10 years for Compliance Year 2010; however, it may be adjusted annually.
-All projects installed in a given year will be given the same term established for that year.
-The term for a project already installed/qualified does not change.
+The term shall be 40 quarters for all qualified Generation Units.

 DOER will establish an Auction Account on the NEPOOL GIS system.
 SRECs that have been generated within the Auction Opt-In Term prescribed to that project by DOER at the time of its qualification for the Solar RPS Carve-Out are eligible to be deposited into the Auction Account.
 The Auction Account will be open to accept deposits of eligible, unsold SRECs during the final 31 days of the Compliance Year's 4 th quarter trading period (May 16-June 15).